As at March 2020

 second: an 'outline descendent' format of listing showing everyone in the specified branch.
 Whilst harder to find an individual person and much less detailed, overall this format is easier to follow and to print.
 This presentation is limited to specific family branch and therefore does not include everyone in the overall database - it only includes people who are linked to one of the individuals at the 'top' of each relevant branch.
 Where there are a number of family trees in a group, there will be overlap - this means that individuals will be repeated on each branch at and after the point where these branches merge though marriage.

 Branch a) (Allan - paternal line) TATZ FRIEDMAN-BLACHER VINNIK KULVINSKI

 For those in this family group I have included a very moving account of the massacre of family members during World War II and two long and descriptive memoirs of the family and life in Lithuania.
-I have also received a most interesting memoir from Ekhiel Zilberman recounting his expulsion from Lithuania in June 1941.
+I also have a most interesting memoir from my late cousin Ekhiel Zilberman recounting his expulsion from Lithuania in June 1941.
 The towns in Lithuania where these families are concentrated are in and around Girkalnis, Veliuona, Rasein, Ariogala, Cekiske and Seta.

 Branch b) (Allan - maternal line) TABAKIN TRUSFUS/TROPE

 The most common surnames are Tabakin, Klavan/Klavansky, Trusfus/Trope and Rosenthal.
 The Trusfus list includes many additional Trusfus/Trope families and excludes the Klavan/Klavansky and Rosenthal families.
 This family group are centred in and around Pasvitinys and Gruzdziai in Lithuania.